ES-Mini

 Reading SML signals via infrared

 See this video to learn how the metering data can be uploaded to a cloud account at ThingSpeak.
+Using the BitShake TASMOTA device you would need a Script like the following.
+Note, however, that the lines in the >M section will differ depending on the model of your energy meter

 The sequence of steps is as follows:

-- current flowing between your house and the grid
+1. it starts with the electrical current flowing between your house and the grid

-- official grid meter with infrared LED
+2. the official grid meter with infrared LED measures the current

-- infrared signals in SML protocol
+3. the meter sends infrared signals using the SML protocol

-- SML reader with WIFI and TASMOTA
+4. the SML reader with WIFI and TASMOTA recognizes this signal

-- NODERED on the same server
+7. A NODERED system on the same server picks up the messages

-- the HA must have an integration for the Growatt inverter
+8. the HA must have an integration for the Growatt inverter

-- NODERED script which picks up the SML messages on MQTT publishing or which request SML data via HTTP request and then tells the inverter
+9. A special NODERED script picks up the SML messages via MQTT or periodically requests SML data from the SML reader via HTTP and then tells the inverter how much energy it is allowed to produce

-how much energy it is allowed to produce - The whole chain of commands runs every 10 seconds or so.
+10. The whole chain of commands runs every 10 seconds or so.
 The NODERED script will change the inverter setting only if there is a significant change in grid import/export data

 Compared to installing a physical smart meter in your grid box this approach does not need an electrician and it is totally safe.
-But it costs more and need significant software skills.
-The Raspberry PI4 with 4GB will cost ~100€, so that you have to spend ~ 140€ in total plus some hours of installation work to get this solution going.
+But it costs more and needs significant software skills.
+The Raspberry PI4 with 4GB will cost ~100€, so that you will have to spend ~ 140€ in total plus some hours of installation work to get this solution going.

 Advantages and Disadvantages of ES-Mini-2000